Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Statements of Main Results

-We assume throughout that the IPS satisfies the Standing Assumption from Section \ref{mod:dyn}.
-We state the strong well-posedness, local convergence and hydrodynamic limit results for our IPS model in Sections \ref{Res:WP}, \ref{Res:LWC} and \ref{Res:GEM}, respectively.
-Several motivating examples are introduced in Section \ref{sub-motivating} and shown to satisfy all stated assumptions.
+We assume throughout that the IPS model satisfies the standing assumption from Section \ref{mod:dyn}.
+We first state our results on the strong well-posedness of the SDE \eqref{mod:infpart} governing the IPS dynamics in Section \ref{Res:WP}.
+We then state our local convergence and hydrodynamic limit results in Section \ref{Res:LWC} and Section \ref{Res:GEM}, respectively.
+These results hold under some mild additional conditions (Assumption \ref{mod:assu} and Assumption \ref{mod:cont}) on the jump rates that are shown in Appendix \ref{varex} to be satisfied by all the examples of Section \ref{mod:examples}.